infinitel8p/Security-Cam/README.md

 - [DS3231 Real Time Clock Module](https://amzn.eu/d/ikNTko8)

 ## Setup & Usage
-Follow the instructions on our [documentation](https://dev.infinitel8p.com/Security-Cam/) to set up the hardware and find out how to use it.
+Follow the instructions in our [documentation](https://dev.infinitel8p.com/Security-Cam/) to set up the hardware and find out how to use it.

 ## Future Enhancements
 - **Web Interface**: A user-friendly interface to view recorded videos. **_WIP_**.